A Unified Framework for Double Sweep Methods for the Helmholtz Equation: Conclusion

+We have introduced a unified framework for several sweeping algorithms which eases their derivation and theoretical studies, see Table~\ref{tab:algocvrate}.
+We have focused on three double sweep methods: SGS of~\cite{Nataf:1997:CRO,vion:2018:improved}, BGS of~\cite{Stolk:2013:rapidly} and BJ of~\cite{vion:2014:double}.
+We conclude both from their theoretical convergence rates and from our numerical results that the SGS and BGS algorithms have a better behavior than the BJ algorithm.
+Note also that the new algorithm BSGS is not competitive with respect to the other three preconditioners.
+The numerical experiments also illustrate the superiority of PML as interface conditions compared to zeroth order ABCs, especially in the variable coefficient case.
+Although these algorithms are more easily derived in their substructured form, they lend themselves to volumic variants that allow for inexact solves in the subdomains, see \S~\ref{sub:volumicalgo}.
+In this form, these methods should have a behavior similar to the sweeping algorithm of~\cite{Engquist:2011:sweeping}.

-We have introduced an overlapping splitting double sweep algorithm which yields improved convergence for various problems: the waveguide, the open cavity and wedge test cases.
-It is analyzed for a plane decomposed into vertical strips.
-Many aspects deserve further investigations, in this section we only list some of them.
-As previously mentioned, for a first study of the new algorithm we only use first-order absorbing boundary conditions at the interfaces.
-It is known that higher-order ABC lead to drastically better stability properties and to a quicker convergence.
-This should reflect in better iteration counts for all methods.
-Also, an intrinsic problem with both double sweep and overlapping splitting double sweep methods is that due to the sequentiality of the algorithm, subdomains are idle most of the time.
-To be more precise, in a double sweep, only one process is active at a time whereas in an overlapping splitting double sweep, two processes are active at a time (one for the left sweep and one for the right sweep performed concurrently).
-A solution to overcome this is to introduce a pipelining technique that can be applied to multiple right-hand sides problems to improve parallelism and achieve significant speed-ups, see~\cite{vion_parallel_2016}.
-As a last remark, note that in a volumic version of the algorithm the local solve induced by the definition of the overlapping splitting double sweep operator ${\mathscr{T}_{OSDS}}$, eq.~\eqref{eq:TsdsDefinition} could be replaced by a cheaper approximate solve such as incomplete factorizations~\cite{engquist_sweeping_2011}.
+Also, an intrinsic problem with double sweep methods is that, due to the sequentiality of the algorithm, subdomains are idle most of the time.
+To be more precise, in SGS and BGS preconditioners, only one process is active at a time, whereas in BJ, two processes are active simultaneously (one for the left sweep and one for the right sweep).
+One way to overcome this limitation, in the context of multiple right-hand side problems, is to introduce a pipelining technique to improve parallelism, resulting in significant speed-ups, see~\cite{Stolk:2013:rapidly,vion:2014:double}.

+We have considered stripwise decompositions and it would be interesting to see if the present analysis can be extended to L-sweeps preconditioners (see e.g.~\cite{Taus:2020:Lsweeps,dai:2022:multidirectional} and references therein) used for checkerboard type decompositions.